Fragtality/PilotsDeck/README.md

 #### SIZE / POSITION

-Use this Manipulator to modifiy the Size and/or Position of an Element.
+Use this Manipulator to modify the Size and/or Position of an Element.
 You can change single Parameters (e.g. only the Position on the X-Axis or only the Height) or all at once.<br/>
 In the default Behavior, the Manipulator will change the selected Parameters with the specified Value on the Element it is attached to - when the Conditions are true.
 If they are false, the Element continues to use its configured Size/Position.<br/><br/>

 Alternatively the selected Parameters can be change dynamically based on the Value of a Variable - to enable that Behavior check *Change Size/Position dynamically by Value* and configure the *Monitor Address*.
 The minimum/maximum Position or Size that will be set is always within the current Canvas Size.<br/>